SoilBGC-Datashare/sidb/Readme.md

 This database is public and everybody is welcome to use it for scientific research.
 Users are also encouraged to contribute their own data and scripts to the dataset.
 To contribute please send a pull request.

-## Copyright
-This database is open access and use for scientific research is encouraged.